Skip to content

 There is one bad news though: there exist some composite numbers where $a^{n-1} \equiv 1 \bmod n$ holds for all $a$ coprime to $n$, for instance for the number $561 = 3 \cdot 11 \cdot 17$.
 Such numbers are called Carmichael numbers.
 The Fermat primality test can identify these numbers only, if we have immense luck and choose a base $a$ with $\gcd(a, n) \ne 1$.

-The Fermat test is still be used in practice, as it is very fast and Carmichael numbers are very rare.
+The Fermat test is still being used in practice, as it is very fast and Carmichael numbers are very rare.
 E.g. there only exist 646 such numbers below $10^9$.

 Miller-Rabin primality test